Capitale de la Haibun Contest

 Word Count: Each haibun may be up to 529 words.

 Awards: First Prize, $TBA; Second Prize, $TBA; Third Prize, $TBA.
-There will be a select number of Honorable Mentions.
-All winners and HMs will receive a certificate.
+There will be a select number of Honorable Mentions, who will receive a complementary signed copy of The Unworn Necklace by Roberta Beary.
+All winners and HMs will receive an e-certificate.

 Notification: Winners will be notified via email by December 15, 2026.
-Winning entries will be published on the UBU website and announced on the UBU Facebook page.
+Winning entries will be published on the UBU website and announced on the UBU social media pages.
 Winning poems will also be considered for a forthcoming anthology once enough poems have been acquired to fill a book.